sedol1339/files/papers.md

 	- IMO: very complex architecture, not fully understood, requires detailed reading

 **Phonetic level in TTS and ASR**

+Yao, K., & Zweig, G. (2015).
+Sequence-to-Sequence Neural Net Models for Grapheme-to-Phoneme Conversion. arXiv, 1506.00196.
+Retrieved from https://arxiv.org/abs/1506.00196v3

+    - We use bidirectional encoder-decoder LSTM (fig. 3) to improve SOTA on Grapheme-to-Phoneme Conversion.
+	- We experiment on the CMUDict, NetTalk, and Pronlex datasets.

+Novak, J. R., Minematsu, N., & Hirose, K. (2015).
+Phonetisaurus: Exploring grapheme-to-phoneme conversion with joint n-gram models in the WFST framework.
+Nat.
+Lang.
+Eng., -1(06), 1–32. doi: 10.1017/S1351324915000315

+    - Grapheme-to-Phoneme (G2P) conversion is an important problem in both the areas of ASR and TTS.
+In the case of ASR, the true vocabulary is often dynamic in nature.
+This means that new words, or new pronunciation candidates for existing words may need to be added to the system on a regular basis.
+Analogous problems arise in the case of TTS (IMO not a clear explanation why do we need G2P).
+	- We introduce Phonetisaurus, an open-source G2P conversion toolkit.
+We syntesize the most effective components of previously proposed solutions in the literature, with a clear focus on achieving a balance between speed, accuracy and flexibility.

+Deri, A., & Knight, K. (2016).
+Grapheme-to-Phoneme Models for (Almost) Any Language.
+ResearchGate, 399–408. doi: 10.18653/v1/P16-1038

+    - Grapheme-to-phoneme (G2P) models are typically language-specific.
+They are trained on a pronunciation dictionary consisting of word-pronunciation pairs.
+Building such a dictionary for a new language is both time-consuming and expensive, because it requires expertise in both the language and a notation system like the International Phonetic Alphabet.
+    - Using data scraped from Wiktionary, we clean and normalize pronunciation dictionaries for 531 languages.
+	- We develop a language-independent distance metric between IPA (International Phonetic Alphabet) phonemes.
+	- We create two sets of g2p models for "high resource" languages and adapt them to low-resource languages through output mapping and training data mapping.

+Peters, B., Dehdari, J., & van Genabith, J. (2017).
+Massively Multilingual Neural Grapheme-to-Phoneme Conversion. arXiv, 1708.01464.
+Retrieved from https://arxiv.org/abs/1708.01464v1

+    - Accurate grapheme-to-phoneme conversion (g2p) is important for any application that depends on the sometimes inconsistent relationship between spoken and written language.
+Most prominently,this includes text-to-speech and automatic speech recognition (IMO not a clear explanation why do we need G2P for ASR).
+	- We present a neural seq-to-seq approach to g2p which is trained on spelling–pronunciation pairs in hundreds of languages.
+The system shares a single encoder and decoder across all languages, allowing it to utilize the intrinsic similarities between different writing systems.
+	- For our model, the source sequences are words in the standard orthography in any language, and the target sequences are the corresponding representation in the International Phonetic Alphabet (IPA).

+Milde, B., Schmidt, C., & Köhler, J. (2017).
+Multitask Sequence-to-Sequence Models for Grapheme-to-Phoneme Conversion. doi: 10.21437/Interspeech.2017-1436

+    - A crucial component of most ASR systems is the phoneme lexicon, mapping words to their phonetic representation (e.g. Thursday → TH ER Z D EY).
+Training and using a G2P model is often directly integrated into the ASR training procedure, as phonetic out-of-vacabulary (OOV) words in the training set hamper the alignment of training data to its transcriptions.
+	- we investigate how multitask learning can improve the performance of Seq2Seq G2P models.
+A single Seq2Seq model is trained on multiple phoneme lexicon datasets containing multiple languages and phonetic alphabets.
+	- Multi-language learning does not show improved error rates.
+	- Combining standard datasets and crawled data with different phonetic alphabets of the same language shows promising error reductions on English and German Seq2Seq G2P conversion.
+	- Combining Seq2seq G2P models with standard n-grams based models yields significant improvements.

 Xu, Q., Baevski, A., & Auli, M. (2021).
 Simple and Effective Zero-shot Cross-lingual Phoneme Recognition. arXiv, 2109.11680.
 Retrieved from https://arxiv.org/abs/2109.11680v1